FND/collaborative_html_presentations/index.md

 ----
 # Caveats

-* Not For Everyone™: requires at least some HTML/CSS fu
+* Not For Everyone™<br>
+  requires at least some HTML/CSS fu
 * terrible project/repo name
 * Windows support?